 You do not need a medical to begin your flight training, but as this is a fixed-price course we strongly recommend obtaining it as early as possible.
 Provided you are in good health, this should be nothing for you to worry about and a Class II medical can be obtained locally from an Authorised Medical Examiner (AME).

 If you intend to make a career from helicopter flying, it may be advisable to obtain a slightly more restrictive Class I medical at this stage as it would be required for becoming a commercial pilot.

 Licence Skill Test

-Upon completion of your PPL training you will take a Skill Test, usually with one of our in-house examiners.
+Upon completion of your PPL training you will take a Skill Test with a CAA approved examiner.
 Your flying at this stage will be to a standard to enable you to demonstrate to the examiner that you can fly safely and competently.
 The Skill Test consists of flying the manoeuvres and demonstrating the techniques that you have learnt throughout the PPL(H) course.

 Once you have achieved your licence you will need to fly just two hours per aircraft type, which includes a brief test, per year in order stay current.